application-creators/python_fastapi_with_database/README.md

 router = APIRouter(prefix=settings.todos_route, tags=[settings.todos_tag])
 ```

-And then all that's left is register our router in the API, which is done by adding it to a list in
+All that's left now is to register our router in the API, which is done by adding it to a list in
 [routers/\_\_init\_\_.py](/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/routers/__init__.py):

 ```python